Beverly Hills Rhinoplasty

-Dr. J’s patients have a number of goals when they obtain a rhinoplasty.
+Dr. J’s patients usually have multiple objectives when they obtain a rhinoplasty.
 These may include:

 - Smoothing out the nose bridge;